Why Remote Work Sucks, According To Science

 Editor's note: This is an excerpt of Planet Money's newsletter.
 You can sign up here.

 Like a decent chunk of the American workforce, Planet Money is now working remotely.
 Every morning, we have an all-staff video conference on GoToMeeting.
 We use Slack for conversations.
 We record in closets and use Dropbox to transfer the files.
-We're making the best of it—we're happy to have the work—but no one really loves it.
+We're making the best of it — we're happy to have the work — but no one really loves it.

 Since the birth of the personal computer, futurists have been predicting the death of the office.
-If we can chat over video and instantaneously exchange messages and files, they figured, why would we endure stressful commutes in fossil-fuel-burning vehicles just to sit side by side in brick-and-mortar buildings?
+If we can chat over video and instantly exchange messages and files, they figured, why would we endure stressful commutes in fossil-fuel-burning vehicles just to sit side by side in brick-and-mortar buildings?
 I mean, we're mostly staring at screens there anyway.

 But the office has proven more stubbornly useful than we had imagined.
-Between 2005 and 2015, despite the spread of high-speed Internet and apps like Zoom, Slack, and Dropbox, the percentage of people regularly working remotely increased only between 2 and 3 percentage points.
-An estimated 37% of American jobs could plausibly be done full-time from home—but, before the pandemic, the total percentage of American workers that worked "at least half the time" from home was only about 4 percent.
+Between 2005 and 2015, despite the spread of high-speed Internet and apps like Zoom, Slack and Dropbox, the percentage of people regularly working remotely increased only between 2 and 3 percentage points.
+An estimated 37% of American jobs could plausibly be done full time from home — but, before the pandemic, the total percentage of American workers that worked "at least half the time" from home was only about 4 percent.

 Now, with COVID-19, about a third of the workforce is working remotely, and this transition hasn't been easy.
 At Planet Money, we're facing issues like how to replicate studio-quality sound at home and how to maintain team comradery through cameras on our computers.
 We're not alone.

 According to a recent survey by the Society of Human Resource Management, over 70 percent of employers report struggles with shifting to remote work.
 Another survey by PricewaterhouseCoopers finds that about half of companies believe they are witnessing a dip in productivity with this shift.

-The Stanford psychologist Jeremy Bailenson has spent two decades studying virtual communication between humans, and he's catalogued the ways existing technology fails us.
+The Stanford psychologist Jeremy Bailenson has spent two decades studying virtual communication between humans, and he's cataloged the ways existing technology fails us.
 We talked with him, naturally, through Zoom.
 The technology is kinda awkward.
 And that's a big part of the problem.

 "When we're actually face to face, we don't stare at each other's eyes for that long," Bailneson says.
-"But the default setting on a lot of these video conference technologies is a Brady Bunch grid, where everybody's staring at you right in the face."
-It's exhausting and super weird to have disembodied heads just staring at you for hours.
+"But the default setting on a lot of these videoconference technologies is a Brady Bunch grid, where everybody's staring at you right in the face."
+It's exhausting and superweird to have disembodied heads just staring at you for hours.

 "People have very dedicated personal norms about the proper space one should leave between themselves and others," he says.
 But when you're on a video call, your personal space is defined by how close the camera is to your face.
 In real life, this view of someone would be crazy.
 If you were regularly this close to a colleague's face in a physical office, you'd probably have serious problems with the HR department.
 "We very rarely get that close to someone unless we're in a fight or an intimate situation," he says.